-Use the checkboxes in the first tab below to select up to five cities.
-The map and the charts on the four other tabs will update based on your selections.
-Selecting "(All)" on the "Overall Index" tab will display all 400 metro and micropolitan areas on the map but will depopulate the charts on the other tabs.
+Use the check boxes in the first tab below to select up to five cities.
+The map and charts on the four other tabs will update based on your selections.
+Selecting "(All)" on the "Overall Index" tab will display all 816 metro and micropolitan areas on the map but will depopulate the charts on the other tabs.
 Select the appropriate "US Median" boxes to compare cities with similarly sized ones across the country.

-This version of the Small City Economic Dynamism Index has been updated with more than 150 new cities, the most recent data available, and it displays more years of data to better illustrate changes over time.
+This version of the Small City Economic Dynamism Index has been updated with more than 400 new cities, the most recent data available, and it displays more years of data to better illustrate changes over time.

-- Economic dynamism is churning in a local economy that creates the potential to generate positive economic performance.
+- Economic dynamism is the potential of a place to generate positive economic performance.

-- Economic dynamism is assessed by changes in 13 indicators in four categories: demographics, economics, human and social capital, and infrastructure.
+- It is assessed by changes in 13 indicators in four categories: demographics, economics, human and social capital, and infrastructure.

-The Small City Economic Dynamism Index was developed to provide a snapshot of the economic trajectory of small and midsized U.S. cities.
-To create the index, we extracted data on 400 metro and micro areas with populations of less than 500,000.
+The Small City Economic Dynamism Index was developed to provide a snapshot of the economic trajectory and current conditions of small and midsized U.S. cities.
+To create the index, we extracted data on 816 metro and micro areas with populations of less than 500,000.
 We use data on micropolitan and metropolitan areas to allow for a broader understanding of a city's regional economy, and to allow for greater data availability.
 Economic dynamism is measured by changes in 13 indicators across four dimensions: demographics, economics, human and social capital, and infrastructure.
 Details on the index such as its component indicators, sources, literature, methodology, and references are described in the link below.